A typically harmless substance that causes a response of the immune system. Examples of allergens include pollen, dust mites, animal dander, and mold.

 Medications that decrease inflammation.
 Steroid creams and ointments are frequently used to treat atopic dermatitis.

-A program to provide support for patients starting DUPIXENT.
-Get ongoing, personalized nursing support 24/7; help scheduling monthly prescription refills and deliveries; and in-home, in-office, or online supplemental injection training.
+A program to provide support to patients starting DUPIXENT.
+Get ongoing, personalized nursing support; help scheduling monthly prescription refills and deliveries; and in-home, in-office, or online supplemental injection training.

 A group of skin conditions characterized by skin inflammation, rash, and itch.
 There are many different types of eczema, and atopic dermatitis is the most common of them.